meoheee/meoheee.github.i/_posts/2024-07-26-Paper Review-ASPLOS'21_Dagger.md

   - Network
   - FPGA
 ---
-# Dagger: Efficient and Fast RPCs in Cloud Microservices withNear-Memory Reconfigurable NICs
+# Dagger: Efficient and Fast RPCs in Cloud Microservices with Near-Memory Reconfigurable NICs
 <br>
 >Due to copyright issues, I do not include `Figures` that are embedded in the paper :( {: .prompt-warning }